 Jennifer Howlett lives in Madison with her husband and 3 children, one a lover of all things running, and when Coach Glenn retired saw a need for track to continue on the westside.
 She and a group of 4 other parents created a plan to continue the club.
-Luckily we found Coach Scott and continued as the Badger Track Club.
-When not momming or at track she is enrolled in the Medical Laboratory Technician at SSM Health St. Mary’s Hospital.
-This year she is moving from the club’s Manager and you may see her helping out coaching at times.
+Luckily, Coach Scott stepped up and the club continued as the Badger Track Club.
+When not momming or at track she is a Medical Laboratory Technician at SSM Health St. Mary’s Hospital.
+This year she is moving from the club’s Manager to assistant coaching sprints.
 She is looking forward to a great season.

 Sprints and Hurdles

 Robert Ramos currently lives in Fitchburg and was born and raised in Madison Wisconsin.
 Robert coached for West Side Track Club from 2010-2016.
 He was the sprints coach and co-founder of Oregon Track Club 2017,2018.
 Robert specializes in sprints and hurdles and holds a USATF Level 1 certification, Level 2 Youth Specialization, and Cross Country Specialist.
 He was also the head track coach at Holy Cross Lutheran School in 2018 & 2019 and an assistant coach with Our Redeemer Lutheran School since 2020.
 Robert has been with Badger since 2019, focusing on sprints and hurdles, and around track and field most of his life.
 As a parent and coach, he hopes to bring the same joy and enrichment to the community through track and field while uniting families the way it has his own.
 He is married to Bethani Ramos and has three sons, Rynaldo, Raul, and Ramiro.

 Bethani Ramos currently lives in Fitchburg with her husband Robert and 3 sons Rynaldo, Raul and Ramiro.
 Beth has assisted West Side Track Club, and Oregon Track Club with their team management and administration.
 She also does team management for Our Redeemer Lutheran School and Holy Cross Lutheran for coach Robert.
 She has 25+ years of experience in childcare.
 She was a co-founder of Oregon Track Club.